 Prior to handling test materials, performing equipment setups, and/or conducting this method, testers are required to read "SAFETY AND HEALTH" in Part 2 of this method.
-It is the responsibility of whoever uses this method to consult and use departmental safety and health practices and determine the applicability of regulatory limitations before any testing is performed.
+It is the responsibility of the user of this method to consult and use departmental safety and health practices and determine the applicability of regulatory limitations before any testing is performed.

-A. OVERVIEW
+A. SCOPE

-This test method covers the use of a dvnamic shear rheometer determining the complex modulus and phase angle at different frequencies and the stress relaxation modulus of chemical adhesives used for bonding anchors into hardened concrete.
+This test method covers the use of a dynamic shear rheometer for determining the complex modulus and phase angle at different frequencies and the stress relaxation modulus of chemical adhesives used for bonding anchors into hardened concrete.
 These values are then used either directly or for calculating parameters that have been correlated with creep compliance as determined by California Test 681.